abdullah-Ikram-0599/paper-to-experiment-AI-Agent/README.md

 ## Why This Project?

 Research papers explain *what was done*, not *how to reproduce it*.
-This project bridges that gap by translating paper text into actionable experimental setups.
+This project bridges that gap by translating paper text into actionable experimental designs.

 - Runs **100% locally**
 - No cloud APIs